-- 1 Reapply the gradient using steps 2 and 3 on page 295-296. - 2 Double-click the color stop in the Gradients panel to edit the color.
+- 1 Reapply the gradient using steps 2 and 3 on page 276. - 2 Double-click the color stop in the Gradients panel to edit the color.

 Even though a gradient swatch may be highlighted in the Swatches panel, editing gradient colors never affects a gradient swatch.
-The only way to edit a gradient swatch is to drag the Fill or Stroke box out of the Tools panel or Gradient panel, hold down the Alt (Windows) or Option (Mac OS) key, and drop it on the existing gradient swatch in the Swatches panel.
+The only way to edit a gradient swatch is to drag the Fill or Stroke box out of the Tools panel or Gradient panel, hold down the Option (Mac OS) or Alt (Windows) key, and drop it on the existing gradient swatch in the Swatches panel.

-Adjusting the direction and angle of a gradient blend
+Adjusting the direction and angle of a gradient fill

-Page 298: For another example of adjusting a gradient's direction, you may want to demonstrate the Gradient tool in a separate document that contains nothing but a rectangle and black and white starting and ending gradient colors.
+Pages 278-280: For another example of adjusting a gradient's direction, you may want to demonstrate the Gradient tool in a separate document that contains nothing but a rectangle and black and white starting and ending gradient colors.
 Also, show how linear and radial gradients change how the Gradient tool works.

-Page 299, step 6: The rotation icon sometimes requires the cursor to be in the "perfect" position in order to appear.
+Page 279, step 5: The rotation icon sometimes requires the cursor to be in the "perfect" position in order to appear.
 If it doesn't appear, move the cursor closer and farther from the end of the gradient stop.
-In step 7, when the students adjust the angle in the Gradient panel, the gradient in the object on the artboard may appear to "shorten" and that's okay.
+In step 6, when the students adjust the angle in the Gradient panel, the gradient in the object on the artboard may appear to "shorten" and that's okay.

-Also, if the Gradient tool adjustments are too much, and you don't want to see all of the "feedback," you can turn off the extra gradient functionality and work like in older versions of Illustrator (pre-CS4) by choosing View > Hide Gradient Annotator.
+Also, if the Gradient tool adjustments are too much, and you don't want to see all of the "feedback," you can turn off the extra gradient functionality by choosing View > Hide Gradient Annotator.

-Applying a gradient to a stroke
+Applying and editing a gradient on a stroke

-Pages 299-300: Applying a gradient to a stroke can be a great way to add interest to your artwork.
+Pages 280-282: Applying a gradient to a stroke can be a great way to add interest to your artwork.